CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

-Scaffidi & Associates has decades of experience fighting for the rights of injured construction workers.
+The construction accident lawyers at Scaffidi & Associates have decades of experience fighting for the rights of injured construction workers in Manhattan, Brooklyn, The Bronx, Queens, and Staten Island, as well as Long Island, Rockland, Westchester and Orange Counties.
 We believe that injured workers should not be forced to suffer because of the negligence of others, and are dedicated to holding responsible parties accountable.
-Our experienced construction accident attorneys have a well-deserved reputation for helping injured workers obtain meaningful compensation.
+Our experienced NYC personal injury and construction accident attorneys have a well-deserved reputation for helping injured workers obtain meaningful compensation.

-Construction workers can sustain injuries from all types of accidents, including:
+Construction workers can sustain injuries from all types of accidents caused by a number of different factors, including:

 - Falls – These are the most common construction accidents, accounting for more than 20 percent of worker injuries.
 Workers can fall from ladders, scaffolding, roofs, and other heights.

-- Fires and Explosions – Hazards such as exposed wiring, leaking pipes, flammable chemicals, fractured gas mains, and unattended blow torches and welding tools can trigger fires and explosions that lead to traumatic and fatal injuries.
+- Fires and Explosions – Hazards such as exposed wiring, leaking pipes, flammable chemicals, fractured gas mains, and unattended blowtorches and welding tools can trigger fires and explosions that lead to traumatic and sometimes fatal injuries.

 - Electrocutions – Workers are frequently exposed to wires that are at risk of faulty connections that lead to electrocutions, accounting for 10 percent of deaths in the construction industry.

-- Equipment Accidents – Heavy machinery and power tools, such as table saws, nail guns, drills, etc., as well as cranes, forklifts, and dumpsters contribute to numerous construction accidents and injuries.
+- Equipment Accidents – Heavy machinery and power tools, such as table saws, nail guns, drills, etc., as well as forklift, dumpster, and crane accidents, contribute to numerous construction injuries.

 - Head and brain injuries